 Unresolved disagreements threaten to delay Friday’s parliamentary vote again.

-The presidency is reserved for a Maronite Christian under Lebanon‘s sectarian power-sharing system.
+The presidency, reserved for a Maronite Christian under Lebanon‘s sectarian power-sharing system, has been empty since Emile Lahoud, the president, left office on November 23.

 Nevertheless, he has gained respect across the political spectrum for keeping the army neutral and curbing outbreaks of civil strife.

-If elected, Suleiman will have to tread carefully if he aims to be a more unifying president than Lahoud, also a former army chief, whose term extension in 2004 was pushed by Syria.
+If elected, Suleiman will have to tread carefully if he aims to be a more unifying president than Lahoud, also a former army chief, whose term was extended in 2004 at Syria‘s request.